bparanj/crystal/computer/electronics/design/hello-world.md

 1. Short Circuit Prevention: Without a resistor or some form of load, the circuit would effectively be a short circuit.
 In a short circuit, the positive and negative terminals of the battery are connected with very low resistance.

 2. Current Limitation: The resistor limits the current flow in the circuit.
-Without it, the current would be limited only by the internal resistance of the battery and wires, which is typically very low.
+Without it, the current would be limited only by the internal resistance of the battery and wires, which is  very low.

 3. Battery Protection: Excessive current draw can damage the battery, cause it to overheat, or even lead to dangerous situations like battery leakage or explosion.